This blog provides information for educational purposes only. Read our complete summary for more info.

 If you have not read “Increase Final Proof by Packing Still Column,” we recommend giving that a read.

-Packing a column with copper packing is an easy and cost-effective way to increase the final proof of "moonshine".
-This not only increases the proof of the final product but also removes sulfur compounds from the distillate.
-It is very important to use copper packing on stainless steel distillers because stainless steel does not naturally remove sulfur compounds from the distillate.
-For best results, we recommend using copper packing on both copper and stainless steel stills.
+Packing a column with copper packing is an easy and cost-effective way to increase the final proof of distillate.
+It also has the added benefit of removing sulfur compounds from the distillate.
+Commercial distillers and essential oils distillers tell us that it is very important to use copper packing on stainless steel distillers because stainless steel does not naturally remove sulfur compounds from the distillate.
+So, for best results, we recommend using copper packing on both copper and stainless steel stills.

 When using Clawhammer Supply distillation equipment, the copper packing material will fit perfectly inside the column.
 The copper packing material is simply pushed into the column and held in place by friction.
 Using copper packing ensures that the entire run comes into contact with copper, creating a better final product.
 It is important to use pure copper packing material.
 Do not use copper-coated material, make sure it is pure copper.